vinnyhoward/charity-react-solidity/README.md

 # Project Summary
 This is a personal project aimed at educating and familiarizing myself with the Solidity language for smart contracts for the Ethereum blockchain, while interacting with the data with React.js.

-The smart contract allows users to donate to a charity which in this case, is a 'mock charity', and write an endearing message of their choice which will forever be on the block chain.
+The smart contract allows users to donate to a charity, which in this case is a 'mock charity', and write an endearing message of their choice which will forever be on the block chain.

 ## Features Include
 - User  can submit an amount of Eth